Student life can feel like being surrounded by alarms that won’t stop going off.

 Your anxiety doesn’t have to be your enemy.
 Use that energy to remember what’s important to you and refocus so you can achieve the things you want.
 If you learn what coping methods work for you, you can accomplish anything!

 If you are concerned that your feelings of anxiety are getting out of hand or are interfering with your daily functioning, you may want to look into ways to take care of yourself.
-Check out UBC Wellness Advising or BC Foundry for support.
+Check out the Health and Wellbeing page to see what resources are avaialble to support you, no matter where you're studying from.